WebAssembly/component-model/design/mvp/CanonicalABI.md

 (via `get_pending_event`) when core wasm code waits on its waitable set (via `waitable-set.wait` or, when using `callback`, by returning to the event loop).

-Lastly, a waitable cannot be waited on *both* asynchronously (via waitable set) and synchronously (via synchronous `subtask.cancel` or `{stream,future}.{,cancel-}{read,write}`) since this raises the possibility that the waitable set "steals" events from the synchronous waiter, leaving the synchronous waiter forever waiting.
+Lastly, a waitable cannot be waited on *both* by a waitable set and one of `subtask.cancel` or a synchronous `{stream,future}.{,cancel-}{read,write}` since this raises the possibility that the waitable set "steals" events from the other built-in, leaving the built-in forever waiting.
 This condition is asserted by the `Waitable` methods here and guarded via traps by the relevant built-ins below.
 ```python
 class Waitable:
   pending_event: Optional[Callable[[], EventTuple]]